fedhere/PUI2018_fb55/HW5_fb55_session2/README.md

 ## Assignment 1: Practice pandas

 Follow the skeleton notebook [here](pandas_PLUTO_exercise_instructions.ipynb).
-There is a notebook in [Lab5_fb55_session2](https://github.com/fedhere/PUI2018_fb55/tree/master/Lab5_fb55_session2) with some dataframe manipulation examples and several more in [the datawrangling folder in UInotebooks](https://github.com/fedhere/UInotebooks/tree/master/dataWrangling) inclusing the transcript of [Chapter 7](https://github.com/fedhere/UInotebooks/blob/master/dataWrangling/PandasDataWrangling-Chap7.ipynb) of Python for Data Analysis (Pandas manual)
+There is a notebook in [Lab5_fb55_session2](https://github.com/fedhere/PUI2018_fb55/tree/master/Lab5_fb55_session2) called readingData.ipynb with some dataframe manipulation examples and several more in [the datawrangling folder in UInotebooks](https://github.com/fedhere/UInotebooks/tree/master/dataWrangling) inclusing the transcript of [Chapter 7](https://github.com/fedhere/UInotebooks/blob/master/dataWrangling/PandasDataWrangling-Chap7.ipynb) of Python for Data Analysis (Pandas manual)

 ### Grading